Skip to main content

 Frequently asked — therapy in Pharr, Texas

-Can I see a therapist by video from Pharr?
+Where can I see a licensed therapist near Pharr?

 What if I'm in a mental health crisis in Pharr?